test-IO/testio-guides/src/pages/docs/jira_cloud/share_bug_link.md

 2. **Copy Bug Link**:

    - Click the link icon next to the selected bug title in the expanded bug details on the right side.

-     {% screenshot src="/assets/jira_cloud/bug_link.png" caption="Click the link icon next to the selected bug title to copy the bug link" /%}
+     {% screenshot src="/assets/jira_cloud/bug_link.png" caption="Copy and share feature for a single Test IO Bug" /%}

 3. **Open Bug Link**:

    - Open a new browser page.
    - Paste the copied bug link into the address bar to view the bug details.

-     {% screenshot src="/assets/jira_cloud/bug_page.png" caption="Using the copied bug link, open a separate page with bug details" /%}
+     {% screenshot src="/assets/jira_cloud/bug_page.png" caption="Separate page in Jira for copied Test IO Bug" /%}

-**Quick Access**: Use the CTRL + Enter hotkey combination while on the Bug Triage page, Test IO Bugs list, or when a specific Test IO Bug Title is selected.
+**Quick Access**: Use the **CTRL**{% span type="x-large" %}+{% /span %}**Enter** hotkey combination while on the Bug Triage page, Test IO Bugs list, or when a specific Test IO Bug Title is selected.
 This hotkey will open a separate page displaying the details for the selected bug.